Echoes of Mana

 was a 2022 action role-playing video game developed by Wright Flyer Studios and published by Square Enix for Android and iOS devices as a spin-off within the Mana series.
 Following the adventures of a warrior chosen by the Mana Tree to travel multiple worlds in pursuit of a great evil, the gameplay featured the protagonist exploring different worlds based on earlier Mana entries.
 The game was free-to-play, incorporating a gacha-based system for characters and upgrades.

 In development for three years, the game was intended as having both combat challenge and be easy to pick up.
 The characters were illustrated by Haccan, and the music co-composed by Tsuyoshi Sekito and Ryo Yamazaki.
 Echoes of Mana was announced in 2021 as part of the Mana series' 30th Anniversary celebrations.
 It launched worldwide on April 27, 2022, and was operational until May 15, 2023.
 During 2022, it achieved four million downloads worldwide.
 Reception from journalists was mixed, with praise going to its art design and music while the story and gacha-based gameplay were criticized.
+The game was also considered a commercial failure.